aliciagorton/12-MySQL-Homework-Employee-Tracker/README.md

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

+Employee Tracker is an application that allows the user to keep create, read, update, and delete data related to specific employees.
+When starting up the application the user has the option of viewing all employees, viewing employees by department, adding an employee, remove employees, add departments, and add roles.
+The program uses a MySQL database to store information for the user.
+When the user chooses an option the corresponding table appears in the terminal.

+I would have to say that MySQL is one of the most frustrating topics that I have come across so far in the bootcamp.
+It took me many, many, hours to figure out how to insert information between different tables.
+After a couple days of figuring out MySQL I got the miniumum requirements accomplished.
+Minimum Champion!
+I spent the next couple days watching this tutorial on YouTube from "Programming With Mosh".
+After watching the video I am really starting to understand.
+I can connect tables, make joins, and select information with more ease

 ## Instructions

 Design the following database schema containing three tables: